Your Fair Debt Collection Rights

 For example, collectors may not make false representations of the character, amount, or legal status of any debt.
 They cannot threaten to take any action that cannot legally be taken (e.g. foreclosing on your house, garnishing your bank account, putting your children into foster care, arrest or incarceration, impounding your car).

-In addition, the collector must disclose in the initial written communication with you (and in addition, if the initial communication is oral, in that oral communication) that the debt collector is attempting to collect a debt and that any information obtained will be used for that purpose, and must disclose in subsequent communications that the communication is from a debt collector.
-(See sample).
+In addition, the collector must disclose in the initial written communication with you (and in addition, if the initial communication is oral, in that oral communication) that the debt collector is attempting to collect a debt and that any information obtained will be used for that purpose, and must disclose in subsequent communications that the communication is from a debt collector. (see two samples below)

 4. Validation of Debts